jondowson/pod/README.md

 It is written in bash because sometimes thats all you can use in locked down environments (banking).
 Effort has been made to make pod as extensible as possible with new modules (or 'pods') planned.
-Its first two pods are specific to setting up and running a DSE cluster from tarballs.
+Its first two pods are specific to setting up and running a DSE cluster from **tarballs**.
 - pod_dse:
     - setup, configure, distribute software to all servers in a cluster.
 - pod_dse_rollingStartStop: